Buying Bee Packages – What You Need to Know

 Three pound package of honey bees in transport cage with can of sugar water image.

-However traditionally, transportation boxes are made of wire and wood.
-The box is a little bigger than a shoe box.
+The transportation box containing the bees may be plastic with ventilation holes or a traditional box made of wire and wood.
+It is just a little bigger than a shoe box.
 It is not very heavy and is easy to carry.

 Inside the box, a large mass of honey bees hang in a clump.
 It is very interesting to see for the first time.
 They are in a transition state because this is not natural for them.